MariShopen/MariShopen.github.io/README.md

 # Marina Shopina - Portfolio Showcase

-This is my personal portfolio, built for the "Tell us about you" assignment.
+This is my personal portfolio.
 It's a place to introduce myself, talk about my journey into web development, and show what I've learned.

 **Live Site:** [**marishopen.github.io**](https://marishopen.github.io/)